DUTyimmy/MFNet/README.md

 ## Training data

-## Training data
+## Testing data

-## 1st training stage
+## 1st training stage (pseudo labels)
 please refer to :

-you can also directly use our offered two kinds of pseudo labels for convenience.
+We also upload ready-made pseudo labels in **Training data**, you can directly use our offered two kinds of pseudo labels for convenience.
 CAMs are also presented if you needed.

+## 2nd training stage

+### 1, setting the training data to the proper root:
+MF_code -- data -- DUTS-Train -- image -- 10553 samples
+                -- ECSSD (not necessary)
+                -- pseudo labels --